Hide Advanced Options

 Grad Meth: Reg, Aud

 Prerequisite: ENEE436 or CMSC422; or students who have taken courses with comparable content may contact the Department.
+Cross-listed with CMSC848Z.
+Credit only granted for ENEE759Z or CMSC848Z.

 Principles and applications of federated learning.
 Federated optimization, statistical and system homogeneity models, variations of federated aggregation, security and privacy considerations, foundation models.